ripcdoc/virtualmin-domains-expiry-monitor/README.md

   - The `TEMPLATE_DIR` variable specifies where the Jinja2 templates are located.
 Ensure this path is correct to avoid errors when sending email alerts.
 - **Customizable Email Templates**:
   - Modify `EMAIL_TEMPLATE_HTML` and `EMAIL_TEMPLATE_PLAIN` to change the content of email alerts.
 These templates use Jinja2 for dynamic content rendering, allowing you to customize the email layout and information.

+#### Note About Setting Up Environment Variables

+Ensure the `.env` file contains all the required variables listed in the **Configuration** section.
+The script checks for the existence of these variables and will exit with an error if any are missing.

+> **Important:** Set these variables before the first run to avoid errors.
+Use the `.env` file to store and manage these variables securely.

 ## Running the Script